HokkanenNiko/XmlPrettify/README.md

+This Blazor Web project provides tools for XSD-based, reactive XML validation.

+#### Notable 3rd party dependencies:
+**BlazorMonaco**.
+Used for code editor components.
+Licensed under the MIT License.
-This project uses the BlazorMonaco library, which is licensed under the MIT License.
+**Radzen.Blazor**.
+Used for generic UI elements.
+Licensed under the MIT License.